kraftl-UL/supML/README.md

 We split our data with a 80:20 ratio into training and test set.
 For the $\lambda_{min} we only get rid of 2 variables for our $\lambda_{min}$: floor26 and floor18.

 In case we would decide for a larger weight for the penalty term, we would lose more variables, which would correspond to shifting further to the right within the following graph.
+The number of lines in a certain cross section at a certain $\lambda$ represents the number of variables still in the model.

 Plotting the Lasso regression: